aks5bx/MLB_Whiff_rate/README.md

-# MLB Whiff Probability Analysis
+# MLB Whiff Probability Analysis (download Powerpoint for Deeper Explanation!)

 The prompt for this project is as follows: